 - International Corporate Governance Network (ICGN)

-- the European Fund and Asset Management Association (EFAMA)
+- European Fund and Asset Management Association (EFAMA)

 - CRO Forum, Sustainability Working Group.